RAIDModding/RAID-SuperBLT-Lua/XAudio Users Manual.md

 and `src:set_direction`, respectively.
 These functions accept world positions either as vectors or as x,y,z sets for their arguments.

+You can set the minimum and maximum range at which the sound is audible by using `src:set_min_distance` and `src:set_max_distance`.
+The minimum distance defines the range at which the sound will always play at full volume and the maximum distance specifies the range at which the sound stops being audible.

 ## Unit Sources

 A unit source is similar to a basic source, only it is attached to a unit - if you attach a unit source to a cop, then the source will move to follow the cop around.